-§ 1.
+§1.
 Time of appointing electors

-The electors of President and Vice President shall be appointed, in each State, on the Tuesday next after the first Monday in November, in every fourth year succeeding every election of a President and Vice President.
+The electors of President and Vice President shallinbeisippioInterd: innearth State, combine Tuesday next after the first Monday in November, in every fourth year succeeding every election of a President and Vice President.

 Pub.
 L. 116-121, §1, Mar.
 3, 2020, 134 Stat.
 138, provided that: "This Act [amending provisions set out as a note under section 102 of this title] may be cited as the 'Presidential Transition Enhancement Act of 2019'."